For the most up to date information on EV-D68 and enteroviruses, please refer to the Centers for Disease Control and Prevention (CDC).

 How common is EV-D68 in Florida?

 A mix of enteroviruses circulate every year and different types of enteroviruses can be common each year.
-The last identification of EV-D68 in Florida was in 2009.

 Who is at risk for EV-D68?